Top Transient Shaper Plugins That Make Them Drums Knock!

 Diablo Lite Drum Enhancer (Cymatics)

-Diablo Lite is a freebie, has a good punch and clip feature.
-The clipper reminds me of IK Multimedia’s Clipper offering soft and hard options.
+Diablo Lite is a freebie that has a good punch and clip feature.
+The clipper reminds me of IK Multimedia’s Clipper, offering soft and hard options.
 The Punch function is the attack.
-I believe the attack pushes specific frequencies maybe even some harmonics.
+I believe the attack pushes specific frequencies, maybe even some harmonics.